Think-iT-Labs/edc-samples/transfer/transfer-06-http-data-flow/README.md

 ### 9. Start the transfer

-> Please in case you have some issues with the jq option, not that it's not mandatory and you can
+> Please in case you have some issues with the jq option, not that it's not mandatory, and you can
 > drop it from the command.

-As a pre-requisite, you need to have a backend service that run on port 4000
+As a pre-requisite, you need to have a backend service that runs on port 4000

 ```bash
 ./gradlew transfer:transfer-06-http-data-flow:backend-service:build
 java -jar transfer/transfer-06-http-data-flow/backend-service/build/libs/backend-service.jar
 ```

 Now that we have a contract agreement, we can finally request the file.
-In the request body we need to specify which asset we want transferred, the ID of the contract agreement, the address of the provider connector and where we want the file transferred.
+In the request body, we need to specify which asset we want transferred, the ID of the contract agreement, the address of the provider connector and where we want the file transferred.
 You will find the request body below.
-Before executing the request, insert the contract agreement ID from the previous step and adjust the destination location for the file transfer.
+Before executing the request, insert the contract agreement ID from the previous step.
 Then run :

+> the "HttpProxy" method is used for the consumer pull method, and it means that it will be up to
+> the consumer to request the data to the provider and that the request will be a proxy for the
+> datasource

 ```bash
 curl -X POST "http://localhost:29193/api/v1/data/transferprocess" \